Bangkok, ประเทศไทย - Things to Do in Bangkok

 Top Things to Do in Bangkok

-Booking Tip: Many temple tours cost 1,500-3,000 THB and include transportation and guide.
+Booking Tip: Entry fees range from 50-500 THB per temple.
 Visit early morning (8-10 AM) to avoid crowds and heat.
-Look for operators offering small groups and knowledgeable English-speaking guides.
-Dress modestly with covered shoulders and long pants.
+Dress modestly with covered shoulders and long pants - some temples rent appropriate clothing for 50 THB.

-Booking Tip: Full-day market tours range from 1,200-2,500 THB including transportation.
-Early morning departures (6-7 AM) are essential for the best market atmosphere.
-Choose tours visiting multiple markets and including canal exploration for better value.
+Booking Tip: Tours cost 800-1,500 THB including transportation.
+Book early morning tours (6-8 AM departure) for the most active market atmosphere.
+Choose tours that include multiple markets for better value.

-Booking Tip: Food tours typically cost 1,500-2,800 THB for 3-4 hours with 8-12 tastings included.
-Evening tours offer the best variety as more vendors operate.
-Look for small group sizes (6-8 people) and guides with culinary backgrounds.
+Booking Tip: Food tours range from 1,000-2,500 THB per person for 3-4 hours.
+Evening tours offer the best variety as most street vendors operate after 5 PM.
+Look for small group tours (6-8 people) for more personalized experiences.

 Getting There